Loading...

 Tactics: A grouping of techniques.
 Tactics are added to a methodology for use in a runbook.
 This usually represents a type of attack, such as persistence or a privilege escalation from the MITRE ATT&CK framework.
 This can also be a logical grouping or structure for techniques.

 Methodologies: A grouping of tactics that are put into a runbook.
-It contains a title, ID, description, and the series of tactics selected.
+It contains a title, ID, description, and the selected series of tactics.
 Tactics can be chosen to apply to the methodology when used as a runbook.
 This is similar to how the MITRE ATT&CK is broken down, where the methodology represents the framework for TTPs.

 PlexTrac provides a container for all instances called "PlexTrac Curated" that contains community-produced procedures on MITRE/CTI.

-This repository contains over 1100 MITRE procedures from the ATT&CK matrix that can be leveraged.
-This repository is available to all users and cannot be deleted.
+This repository contains over 1,500 MITRE procedures from the ATT&CK matrix that can be leveraged.
+It is available to all users and cannot be deleted.

-Once a test plan is imported, another repository called "Import" is created, which contains all procedures that were part of imported test plans.
+Once a test plan is imported, another default repository is created.
+This repository contains all procedures included in the imported test plans.

 The default repositories cannot be deleted.